← All articles

 The system in 5 parts

-Let’s take them one by one.
+Let us take them one by one.

 B2B marketing often fails because the offer is too broad:

-“We help businesses with marketing”
+"We help companies with marketing"

-“We create websites”
+"We build websites"

-“We can do SEO and advertising”
+"We do SEO and ads"

 What you want is a clear package that: